CooLMinE/GlobalHotkeyLib/README.md

 GlobalHotkeyLib
 ===============

- A C# library for registering hot keys for your applications.
+ A .NET library for registering hot keys for your applications.